jp899/jp899_7_19062021/README.md

 ### DATABASE

-First, run this script in mysql client to create a new database (named groupomania):
+Run this script in mysql client to create a new database (named groupomania):
 ```
 source Jean-PaulNavailles_7_19062021/back/database/database_creation.sql
 ```